keanureano/real-estate-scraper/README.md

-# Real Estate Region Web Scraper
+# RealEstateScraper

-This program is designed to extract both French and Arabic translations of place names from a specific website.
-It then merges the data based on unique identifiers.
-Follow the instructions below to set up and run the program.
+RealEstateScraper is a Python application that employs a fork of Selenium for web scraping, extracting place names in French and Arabic from a designated website.
+The tool integrates Natural Language Processing (NLP) for translating Arabic text into French.
+By utilizing unique identifiers from the HTML forms, it merges the extracted Arabic and French datasets into a unified table.

 ## Installation